What is Celiac Disease?

 How does celiac disease affect the body?

-Over time, this immune reaction to gluten damages the small intestine, where most nutrients are absorbed into the body.
+The immune reaction to gluten damages the small intestine over time.
+The small intestine is where most nutrients are absorbed into the body.
 Eventually the body becomes malnourished because the body can no longer absorb enough of the nutrients in the food.
 Celiac disease may also affect other organ systems.